AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 Which online furniture store is worth choosing?

-But it may matter less for the prompt:
+But it can matter less for the prompt:

 How to choose a bed with storage for a small bedroom?